Code-the-Dream-School/python-200/lessons/08_cloud_intro/persistent_shell.md

 For more on [resource groups](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/overview#resource-groups)

-Here, we'll create a resource group to contain resources for storage.
-Note: Resource groups will already be created for you.
+Steps to Create Resource Group:

 1. Sign in at https://portal.azure.com.
 2. In the left menu choose **Resource groups  + Create**.